espirin/openwhisk-shm/README.md

 # OpenWhisk - Shared Memory Fork

 A slightly modified version of OpenWhisk that supports access to shared memory from serverless functions.
 It was designed to work with [Modern Data Systems Seminar Demo](https://github.com/espirin/sys-seminar).

+📄 Please refer to [OpenWhisk Documentation](https://github.com/apache/openwhisk) for instructions on how to install and run the project.

+👨‍🎓 2022 TUM Data Systems Seminar